 How to Fix “The RPC Server is Unavailable” Error in Windows

-The RPC server is unavailable error means your Windows computer have a problem with communicating with other devices or machines through the network you use.
+The RPC server is unavailable error means your Windows computer is having a problem with communication with other devices or machines through the network you use.

 If you get this error, don’t worry.
 Most Windows users are able to resolve it with one of the following solutions.
 You may not have to try all of these solutions; just work from the top down until you find the one that works:

 Note: The screens shown below are from Windows 10, but all the fixes also apply to Windows 7.

 “The RPC server is unavailable” problem can be caused by improper functioning of RPC service on every computers connected.
 You may follow the steps below to ensure that all the services related to RPC run normally.